-In May 2011, we left our rather farm-like suburban Melbourne environs behind, took a shortcut across America to glean wisdom from a range of ethical farmers (including lunatic farmer Joel Salatin of Polyface), and landed some months later on Jonai Farms, just outside the beautiful town of Daylesford to raise happy, tasty, heritage-breed pastured pigs.
+In May 2011, we left our rather farm-like suburban Melbourne environs behind, took a shortcut across America to glean wisdom from a range of ethical farmers (including lunatic farmer Joel Salatin of Polyface), and landed some months later on Jonai Farms, 69 acres at Eganstown, just outside the beautiful town of Daylesford, to raise happy, tasty, heritage-breed pastured pigs.

 In their daily lives, we respect what Salatin calls ‘the pigness of the pig’, and our animals are free to roam, root, and wallow as they would in the wild.
 We think it’s unconscionable to choose meat from an animal that has lived its life in pain and misery so it could end up on our plates, and if the ethics of the matter don’t win you over, the flavour will.

 Our own decision to eat only meat from animals raised ethically is what ultimately led to our decision to join the growing movement of small farmers who place animal welfare first.
-We are grateful to those who’ve gone before us, and the generosity of the many small producers who have taught us so much as we embrace a life of farming.
+We are grateful to those who’ve gone before us, and the generosity of the many small producers who taught us so much when we embraced a life of farming.
 We feel honoured and privileged to be amongst their ranks in contributing positively to the world’s food systems.

 What exactly are your pigs fed?

 Our pigs enjoy somewhere between 10 and 20% of their diet by grazing and rooting in the soil in their paddocks.
-They’re also fed spent brewers’ grain from Holgate Brewery in Woodend, a half hour drive away from us.
-They further get about 50% of their diet from a crushed grain mix made for us by a local feed supplier, which consists of wheat, barley, peas, and maize – there are no GMO grains nor sub-therapeutic antibiotics in any of our pig feed.
+They’re also fed spent brewers’ grain from Holgate Brewery in Woodend, whey from Azzurri Cheese in the Macedon Ranges, and whatever 'waste' Stuart can scavenge from the system - e.g. seconds of eggs from a local pastured egg producer, cheese from hospitality suppliers or corn from a whiskey distillery, it's all great fodder in an agroecological model.
 (Our cattle also enjoy occasional rations of the spent brewers’ grain, hence ‘beer-fed beef’.)
-We are working to grow more of their feed here on the farm, through planting fodder crops (such as root crops and brassicas) in paddocks that are resting, and they are also fed seconds and windfall from our region when available such as potatoes, strawberries, oats, apples, acorns, chestnuts, and early-season colostrum-rich milk from a neighbouring dairy.
+We are working to grow more of their feed here on the farm, through planting fodder crops (such as root crops, brassicas, sunflowers, lupins, and cereal rye) in paddocks that are resting, and they are also fed seconds and windfall from our region when available such as potatoes, strawberries, oats, apples, acorns, chestnuts, and early-season colostrum-rich milk from a neighbouring dairy.